How To Vacuum Seal Mylar Bags For Prolonged Preservation

 Sealing Mylar bags can be a very stressful process for many especially those who are brand new to the concept of vacuum sealing.
-Being able to keep or store food for longer hours is one of the best ways to make sure you do not run out of food in the home and that, you are always eating healthy stuff.
+Being able to keep or store food for long hours is one of the best ways to make sure you do not run out of food in the home and that, you are always eating healthy stuff.
 Vacuum sealing is not a difficult process but the best bags need to be used in order to achieve consistent results.
 This is where Mylar bags come handy because of their price and preservation ability.

 To start the process, put your grains or cereal in Mylar bags.
 Because these bags are big, you will need to make sure you put it in a bucket to hold it under for you.

-- After you do that, make sure you seal it with the sealer.
+After you do that, make sure you seal it with the sealer.
 Start by sealing it on one side of the bag into a triangular shape then, you do that to the other side.
 When you seal all triangle edges, you can make a second seal just in case the first one fails you.

-- Now since it cannot fit perfectly into the sealer, you can use a steel fishing leader to help make sure it fits properly.
+Now since it cannot fit perfectly into the sealer, you can use a steel fishing leader to help make sure it fits properly.

 Make sure the sealer is oxygenated before you put the Mylar bag inside.

 Then, pull out the air by pressing the canister button.

 The process will compress all the air inside the Mylar bag with the grains and also pull all the air out.
 Wait for all the air to be sucked out and then turn the canister off.